phpaulohenrique/phpaulohenrique/README.md

 ### Hi there 👋
-Hi, I'm Paulo Henrique, a Full Stack Developer with over two years of experience and a degree in Systems Analysis and Development.
+Hi, I'm Paulo Henrique, a Full Stack Developer with over three years of experience and a degree in Systems Analysis and Development.
 I also have a background in QA and System Support.

 I specialize in back-end development while maintaining proficiency in front-end technologies.
 Some of the tools and frameworks I work with include: